-a.
-Describe the type of financial and technical assistance to be provided to the recipients and the activities that will be conducted to deliver the financial and technical assistance;
+- a.
+Describe the nature of financial and technical assistance to be provided to the recipients and the activities that will be conducted to deliver the financial and technical assistance; - b.

-b.
 Explain how financial and technical assistance will develop or increase the recipient's capacity.
-Indicate whether a new function is being developed or if existing functions are being expanded or performed more effectively;
+Indicate whether a new function is being developed or if existing functions are being expanded or performed more effectively; - c.

-- c.
 Identify which RCDI purpose areas will be addressed with this assistance: housing, community facilities, or community and economic development; and - d.
 Describe how the results of the financial and technical assistance will be measured.
 What benchmarks will be used to measure effectiveness? - e.
-Scoring-maximum of 60 points, broken down as follows: - 1.
-Type of financial and technical assistance and implementation activities.
-0-35 points. - a.
-How well defined is the purpose of this proposal? - b.
-Are the implementation activities specifically defined? - c.
-Will the proposed implementation activities actually develop the recipient's capacity? - 2.
-How financial and technical assistance will develop capacity.
-0-10 points. - a.
-Is a new function being developed and will it build capacity at the recipient level? - b.
-Is an existing function being expanded or performed more effectively and will it build capacity at the recipient level? - 3.
-RCDI purpose.
-0-5 points. - a.
-Housing, - b.
-Community facilities, or - c.
-Community and economic development.
+The maximum 60 points for this criteria will be broken down as follows: - (1) Type of financial and technical assistance and implementation activities.
+35 points - (2) An explanation of how financial and technical assistance will develop capacity.
+10 points - (3) Identification of the RCDI purpose.
+5 points - (4) Measurement of outcomes.
+10 points

-- 4. Measuring outcomes.
-0-10 points. - a.
-What benchmarks will be used to measure outcomes and effectiveness? - b.
-Are the proposed benchmarks an effective measurement for the type of financial and technical assistance provided?